nbn® Fixed Wireless

 Image credit: BIRRR

-nbn™ Fixed Wireless setup – non-standard
+nbn Fixed Wireless setup – non-standard

-Two such companies providing connections are:
+Two companies currently providing these types of connections are:

 Image credit: AgCloud.
 An example of a solar-powered pole mount non-standard nbn Fixed Wireless connection.